-(Duplicate of Jataka #68) The Bodhisatta was once a son, nephew, and grandson of the same man in one thousand five hundred successive lives and then a son, nephew, and grandson in another one thousand five hundred lives to one specific woman.
+(Duplicate of Jataka #68) The Bodhisatta was once a son, nephew, and grandson of the same man in one thousand five hundred successive lives, and then again in another one thousand five hundred successive lives to one woman.

 The Bodhisatta was once a frog.
 A snake entered a fish trap to eat, but the fish inside attacked him.
-He asked the Bodhisatta about the fish’s behavior, and he answered that it was appropriate because the snake tried to eat the fish.
+The snake asked the Bodhisatta about the fish’s behavior, and he answered that it was appropriate since the snake tried to eat the fish.

 The Bodhisatta was once a king.
-His father was a cruel king hated by everyone and there was great joy when he died.
-But a palace doorkeeper cried after the king’s death because he feared the king would hit the gatekeeper of hell and be sent back to Earth.
+His father was a cruel king hated by everyone, and there was great joy when he died.
+But a palace gatekeeper cried after the king’s death because he feared the king would hit the gatekeeper of hell and be sent back to earth.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547